Table of contents

-If you are an HSBC personal banking customer and you hold or apply for one or more Consumer Credit Facilities with us, we will obtain and share your credit reporting information with Credit Reporting Bodies in Australia.
-This information will be included in credit reports compiled by these Credit Reporting Bodies.
+If you are an HSBC personal banking customer and you hold one or more consumer credit facilities with us, we will both obtain and share your credit reporting information with credit reporting bodies in Australia.
+This information will be included in credit reports compiled by the credit reporting bodies listed below.

-Missed payments and late payments will now show on your credit record and may affect future credit applications, so it’s important that you keep on top of your repayments.
+Missed payments and late payments across a 24 month period will now show on your credit record and may affect future credit applications, so it’s important that you keep on top of your payments.

 You can minimise the risk of forgetting to make a repayment by

-- setting up automatic repayments, like direct debits; and
+- setting up automatic payments, like direct debits

 Frequently Asked Questions